Atlaskz/Bionic-AI-Predicting-Grasp-and-Lift-Motions/README.md

   <img src="https://github.com/Atlaskz/Bionic-AI-Predicting-Grasp-and-Lift-Motions/blob/main/Images/results.png">
 </p>

 As shown in the figure above, scenario 1 performed the worst while the advanced model from scenario 3 performed best.
 The aim of this project was to explore the potential of creating a general model that works well on new subjects.
-As seen in results from scenario 2, a deel learning model can predict these moevmengts for a new subject with an average accuarcy of X%.
+As seen in results from scenario 2, a CNN can predict these moevments for a new subject with an average accuarcy of X%.

-I have created a [short demo](https://youtu.be/HbB8mPIOpm0) showing the true events and the corresponding predictions that I got from the best model above.
+To demonstrate the reatime predictions a [short demo](https://youtu.be/HbB8mPIOpm0) was created for a single trial.
+The above graph shows the true events (in orange) and the corresponding predictions (in blue).
 The lower graph represents the activity of the 32 electrodes during the trial.
-In the top graph, the true events are shown in orange and their prediction is shown right below each in blue.

- you can see that the orange and blue lines align pretty nicely.
-The least overlap is seen in event 5, which could either be due to the event itself or the loss function I have defined for finding the threshold.
-This is another area I would like to explore.
-It is also worth mentioning that each event happened in a timeframe of 75 milliseconds, hence, in event 5, the prediction is delayed by less than 0.15 seconds, which doesn’t seem too bad for a first try.
+In the top graph, the least overlap is observed in event 5, which could be a result of the custom loss function created for finding a threshold for the binary classification.
+However, each event occurs in a timeframe of 75 milliseconds, which means event 5's prediction is delayed by less than 0.075 seconds only.

 ## Wrapping up

-I had a blast working on this problem as my first real data science project.
-If I decided to improve the accuracy, I would spend more time on signal processing to reduce the noise in the data.
-I would also try other deep learning algorithms and compare more models.
-I have a slight bias towards using deep learning for this problem due to its end to end optimization and the elimination of the feature engineering step.
-This is important since having to feature engineer the incoming data could increase prediction delay in real time.

-Speaking of real time, I thought it would be very interesting to test the performance of the model for actual prediction.
-Hence, for my next project, I am hoping to use a muse EEG headset or a similar product for predicting sentiment from brain activity in real time.
+In this project, the use of deep learning for decoding brain activity was explored.
+It was obsevered that with enough data and a large number of subjects, a general model can perform well on new subjects.
+However, for this to be used in prosthetics, anything less than 100% accuracy is not good enough.
+Hence, sufficient data needs to be collected and such models would have to be tuned for maximizingtheir performance.